 The woman’s voice drifted up from one of the tables nearby.
 Celeste’s gaze flicked automatically to the happy couple on the dance floor.
 Perhaps there was nothing to be envious about after all.
 A little sadness entered her heart.
 Sorrow for the bride.

 “Those boys have been as thick as thieves for so long now it’s hard to imagine them growing up and having families of their own.”

 Ah.
 That would teach her to listen to other people’s conversations.
-A bad habit she picked up as the middle child.
+A bad habit she’d picked up as the middle child.
 From the balcony of her parents’ apartment, she could hear everything from her brothers’ rooms on either side.
-And she hadn’t been above using the information to her advantage growing up.
+And she hadn’t been above using the information to her advantage when they were younger.

 “Nicky’s thinking about babies?
 I didn’t even know he had a girlfriend.”

 “Oh, I’ve given up on that boy.
 He’s always done everything in his own sweet time.
 Stubborn as a mule and just as temperamental.”
 She laughed, taking the sting out of her words.
 “No. My big hope for grandchildren is Suzy.
 She keeps on telling me she’s putting her career first for a while, but I’m always reminding her she’s not getting any younger.”